filippo-fonseca/labify/README.md

 # Labify

-The all-in-one, immersive, interactive, and easy-to-use platform to learn about _all thing physics-related_.
+🧪 The all-in-one, immersive, interactive, and easy-to-use platform to learn about _all things physics-related_.